Aiclys/website/content/about.md

 # About Me

 ### Hi!
 I am a german student who is very passionate about GNU/Linux (BSD is pretty cool aswell), FLOSS, programming and cryptography.
-I am also an avid reader(I'm currently reading Necronomicon from HP Lovecraft and it's a masterpiece!) so I might write a review of a book I read.
+I am also an avid reader so I might write a review of a book I read.
 You can contact me via email by clicking [here](mailto:aiclys@proton.me)
 &nbsp;
 &nbsp;
 &nbsp;